Graduate Outcomes Survey 2025

 This course discusses the world petroleum market in the context of overall energy markets.
 The main features of the evolving petroleum market are analysed including examination of the Hotelling model and Hubbert curve.
 Oil price determination is discussed with detailed consideration of the special characteristics of the demand and supply curves in the industry.
 The role of OPEC in the market is examined, including discussion of the various models of OPEC behaviour and the determinants of its market power.
 The economics of climate change and the place of renewable energy in the wider energy market is discussed.

-Dissertation in Sustainability Economics and Finance (60 credit points) - The dissertation provides an opportunity for a sustained period of independent study and research.
-It can take two forms: (i) an academic based dissertation, or (ii) an applied dissertation or practice-based consultancy project.
+The dissertation is the final element of the programme and compulsory to all students in the MSc (Econ) Sustainability Economics and Finance.
+The dissertation provides an opportunity for a sustained period of independent study and research.
+It can take wo forms, including (i) an academic based dissertation, or (ii) an applied dissertation or practice-based ‘consultancy project’.
+Either type of dissertation seeks to develop the same learning outcomes and follow the same assessment criteria.

 We will endeavour to make all course options available.
 However, these may be subject to change - see our Student Terms and Conditions page.
 In exceptional circumstances there may be additional fees associated with specialist courses, for example field trips.